 Given all the options, how can we know what methods are practical and work best given different scenarios?
 We already know a lot of what works with completely reliable networks because that’s what social scientists work with, so to me the question is what to do with messy field observations from animals.

 Such an exercise would give us some useful insights.
 We wouldn’t need to discuss who did the analysis well or not; that’s not the point.
 It would just be inherently interesting to see what mistakes were made, what approaches gave insights that were not available from other approaches, and what approaches were more flexible or not, complex vs simple, easy vs difficult (all while keeping anonymity of participants).
 Perhaps some methods work best with different kinds of data.
 Perhaps some methods are more conservative overall.
-Perhaps some methods are more powerful but also more “dangerous” in that they are easy to mis-use?
+Perhaps some methods are more powerful but also easier to mis-use?

 And, maybe most importantly, such a process would produce detailed hands-on guides for other researchers, as people could see the code underlying the analysis process itself.